JiaoranWang/Reconfigurable_Antenna_NearField_DistribAnalysis/README.md

 For each mode and cut-plane, an ROI centered at the Rx location was defined, and the corresponding E_peak, E_mean, and E_std  values were extracted.
 These metrics were used to compare the field concentration and uniformity of the different modes.

+The Code structure and algorithms in behind is shown in

 <img width="539" height="558" alt="image" src="https://github.com/user-attachments/assets/35075950-69de-4fc7-8625-dfaa866db8d4" />